a-l-h/splunk-app-proper-alerts/doc/kpis.rst

    This check discards alerts whose action resides within the search query (e.g. outputlookup).
 These alerts should be checked.

+.. admonition:: Close names

+   This check's purpose is to spot alert having very close names to check for duplicate alerts.

 .. warning:: These additonal checks are global, meaning dashboard's top filters does not apply.